Little-orange-cat-QAQ/Ansible-building-LNMP/README.md

-# Ansible-building-LNMP
-Building LNMP environment with ansible tool
+Building LNMP environment with shell